MicheleXie0825/PedJointNet/README.md

 # PedJointNet
-This is the source code of paper PedJointNet: Joint Head-Shoulder and Full Body Deep Network for Pedestrian Detection
+This is the testing code of paper PedJointNet: Joint Head-Shoulder and Full Body Deep Network for Pedestrian Detection

+Environment: JetBrains PyCharm Community Edition 2018.2.4 x64，Python3.6，Tensorflow1.6

 To use our code, please first install object detection module from: https://github.com/tensorflow/models